Zhestokus/DEA.Tools/README.md

 Distributed Event Architecture

-DEA is tools library which allows to develope Failover and Load Balanced application. (.NET Alternative of Python Celery)
+DEA is tools library which allows to develope fault-tolerant and Load Balanced application. (.NET Alternative of Python Celery)

 How it works?